 Birdwatching in the Aveiro “Ria”

-The ria of Aveiro is the ideal spot for birdwatching activities, as well as a privileged destination for birdwatchers worldwide due to the excellence of its natural habitats for protected species, such as the purple heron (Ardea purpurea).
+The “Ria” is the ideal spot for birdwatching activities, as well as a privileged destination for birdwatchers worldwide due to the excellence of its natural habitats for protected species, such as the purple heron (Ardea purpurea).

-The Ria of Aveiro is the greatest wet zone in the half north of Center of Portugal region and a paradise for birdwatching aficionados !
+It’s the greatest wet zone in the half north of Center of Portugal region and a paradise for birdwatching aficionados!
 Classified as Special Protected Zone, its salt-marshes and marine meadows are very important habitats for estuaries.
 The habitats are specially relevant for nesting of aquatic birds, mostly salt ponds, lagoon systems and dunes.
 There are several different spots for birdwatching.

 The site holds 20,000 or more wintering waterbirds on a regular basis, with important congregations of sea-duck offshore (Melanitta nigra) and waders on the intertidal flats (notably the dunlin, Calidris alpina).
 The freshwater marshes and estuarine areas support important breeding numbers of several waterbirds.